formertriton/SentinelPulse/README.md

 # Why the name SentinelPulse?

-•	Sentinel: A sentinel is a guard or watchman—symbolizing constant vigilance over your system.
+•	Sentinel: A sentinel is a guard or watchman, symbolizing constant vigilance over your system.

 •	Pulse: Reflects the ongoing, real-time heartbeat or vital signs of the system’s health.

 Together, the name conveys a reliable watchdog keeping a finger on the system’s pulse to detect and signal problems early.